Infineon/azure-optiga-trust-m/docs/README.md

 ## 1. About this Document <a name="introduction"></a>
-The aim of this document is to describe the porting details of OPTIGA™ Trust M into mbedTLS software crypto library on any hardware platform (e.g. microcontroller, single board computer, PC etc.).mbedTLS is a crypto library used in FreeRTOS to perform TLS Handshke (secure channel establishment).
+The aim of this document is to describe the porting details of OPTIGA™ Trust M into mbedTLS software crypto library on any hardware platform (e.g. microcontroller, single board computer, PC etc..) mbedTLS is a crypto library used in FreeRTOS to perform TLS Handshke (secure channel establishment).
 This library uses an interface, which allows to substitute some of it's functionality by third-party crypto implemementations.
 Trust M substitutes standard software crypto implemementation for FreeRTOS/mbedTLS for such functions as: ECDSA, ECDHE, RSA.

 ### 2. OPTIGA™ Trust M Integration to mbedTLS<a name="subparagraph1"></a>